Bryan-LV/Music-Theory-Helper/README.md

 # Music Helper

-As I start learning more about music theory I wanted to create an app that helps me figure out what chords I am playing.
+As I start my journey learning music theory I wanted to create an app that helps me with naming chords.
+I knew the shapes of many chords, but I was not able to name them all.

-The idea is for this app to help me recognize chords easier by typing in the notes I am playing.
-I also want an app that can help me remember my scales, and if I'm curious, then take a peak at new scales.

-I want to easily type in a note and get back what ever scale I want.
-Along with the info on how that scale is built and maybe some extra information.
+The idea grew and I want others to benefit from it as well.
+It will have more features coming soon, along with resources to learn more about a specific topic.